RedwoodJS 4

 00:04:43 - Nick Taylor

-Okay, cool, Cool.
+Okay, cool, cool.
 Awesome.
-And I guess what's the big lines there in terms of what shipped?
+And I guess what are the big headlines there in terms of what shipped?

 00:04:51 - Dom Saadi

 Yeah.
-I think the tagline David Price wanted to go with was something like the new Auth API and then GraphQL security, like features or improvements.
-Those were like, the headliner statements.
+I think the tagline David Price wanted to go with was something like the new Auth API and then GraphQL security features or improvements.
+Those were the headliner statements.

 00:05:06 - Nick Taylor